 Expulsion is a most serious matter and is invoked rarely and only as a last resort.
-Before expulsion, the student and his/her parents must be granted a hearing by the Head of school.
-Action is then determined by the Head of school after consultation with the Diocese.
-If expulsion is determined, the Head of school shall notify the parents/guardians in writing and shall file a copy of the notice with the Diocesan School Office.
+Before expulsion, the student and his/her parents must be granted a hearing by the Director.
+Action is then determined by the Director after consultation with the Diocese.
+If expulsion is determined, the Director shall notify the parents/ guardians in writing and shall file a copy of the notice with the Diocesan School Office.

 A child currently enrolled at St. Aloysius is not automatically accepted for the next year.
-If the administration, after careful consideration, feels that it is in the best interests of the child (or the rest of his/her class) to not return, the Head of school will notify the parents.
+If the administration, after careful consideration, feels that it is in the best interests of the child (or the rest of his/her class) to not return, the Director will notify the parents.
 If the school cannot establish harmonious relationship with parents, the administration can decide to dismiss the child.